hermesfeet/ML-Learning/README.md

 # ML-Learning
-Notebooks and code for ML experiments
+Notebooks and code for ML experiments for "old school" pre-deep learning or reinforcement learning ML.

 Just some iPython notebooks and test code for TensorFlow, Keras, and other tools